 Dr. Peter Ackerman is the Founding Chair of ICNC, and one of the world’s leading authorities on nonviolent conflict.
-He holds a Ph.D. from The Fletcher School, Tufts University, where he presently is the Chairman of the Board, and he is co-author of two seminal books on nonviolent resistance, A Force More Powerful: A Century of Nonviolent Conflict (Palgrave/St. Martin’s Press, 2001) and Strategic Nonviolent Conflict: The Dynamics of People Power in the Twentieth Century (Praeger, 1994).
+He holds a Ph.D. from The Fletcher School, Tufts University, and is also co-author of two seminal books on nonviolent resistance, A Force More Powerful: A Century of Nonviolent Conflict (Palgrave/St. Martin’s Press, 2001) and Strategic Nonviolent Conflict: The Dynamics of People Power in the Twentieth Century (Praeger, 1994).

 Dr. Ackerman has spoken often in public, on television and radio, including BBC, CNN, CBC (Canada), Fox News, and National Public Radio.
 He has published op-eds and articles, in such publications as the Christian Science Monitor, Harvard International Review, International Herald Tribune, Sojourners Magazine, and Le Monde.
 He has been cited in The Economist, The Nation, The New Republic, New York Times, Philadelphia Inquirer, Wall Street Journal, Washington Post, and U.S. News and World Report.

 In addition, Dr. Ackerman serves as co-chair of the International Advisory Committee of the United States Institute of Peace.
-He also serves on the boards of the Atlantic Council and the Capital Area Food Bank and is a member of the United States Paralympic Advisory Committee.
+He also serves on the Executive Committee of the Board of the Atlantic Council and is a member of the United States Paralympic Advisory Committee.

 Dr. Ackerman also served on the boards of CARE and the Council of Foreign Relations.
 He was for 15 years chairman of The Fletcher School Board of Overseers.